jkenlooper/chill/README.md

 ## Installing

 This latest version is not published so I recommend installing with pip in editable mode.
-I install it by `pip install -e .` after cloning the repository.
+I install it by
+`pip install -e . -r requirements.txt`
+after cloning the
+repository.
 This will create a script called `chill`.
 Type `chill --help` for help on using it.
 It will need a config file and such.
 I recommend creating an empty directory and running `chill init` within it.
 That will create